Ryde Lifeboat Station

+A double drowning incident at the end of Ryde Pier in 1956, prompted the reformation of a rescue organisation to serve the town, and the creation of Ryde Inshore Rescue Service.

 History

 The first lifeboat service in the town started in 1858 and was run on a voluntary basis.
-On 8 May 1869 the town's rescue volunteers service was supplied with a new lifeboat called The Captain Hans Busk which was kept and launched from a slipway on Ryde Pier.
+On 8 May 1869 the town's rescue volunteers service was supplied with a new lifeboat called the Captain Hans Busk (ON 376) which was kept and launched from a slipway on Ryde Pier.
 Volunteer Force originator Hans Busk paid for the boat, and it was named after him.

 The lifeboat was built by J. Samuel White at Cowes on the Isle of Wight.
 She was 30 ft in length, 6 ft across the beam and had a depth of 2.4 ft.
 The lifeboat had 24 oars and she was fitted with two sailing masts.
 She was steered with a galvanised iron tiller.
 For transit the lifeboat had its own carriage and wheels and could be moved over land if the situation required.

 First boathouse

 The first station boathouse was constructed on the west side of the town's pier in 1870.
 In 1894 the station was handed over to the RNLI, who operated it until 1923.
 The station was closed after a motor lifeboat was stationed at nearby Bembridge Lifeboat Station.